curl/everything-curl/libcurl-drive-multi-socket.md

 multi interface](libcurl-drive-multi.md) section first.

-multi_socket supports multiple parallel transfers - all done in the same single thread, and have been used to run several tens of thousands of transfers in a single application.
-It is usually an API that makes the most sense if you do a large number (>100 or so) of parallel transfers.
+multi_socket supports multiple parallel transfers - all done in the same single thread - and have been used to run several tens of thousands of transfers in a single application.
+It is usually the API that makes the most sense if you do a large number (>100 or so) of parallel transfers.

 Event-driven in this case means that your application uses a system level